Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 - Random sampling
 - Simple random sampling

-In **systemic sampling**, all data is sequentially numbered and every $n$ piece of data is chosen.
+In **systematic sampling**, all data is sequentially numbered and every $n$ piece of data is chosen.
 We can combine this technique with random sampling to systematically generate a randomized sample.

-Additionally, data may be divided into subgroups (strata) as in **stratified random sampling** or clustered as in **cluster random sampling** where each cluster is a miniature version of the entire population (useful when it is difficult and costly to develop a complete list of the population members).
+Additionally, data may be divided into subgroups (strata) as in **stratified sampling** or clustered as in **cluster random sampling** where each cluster is a miniature version of the entire population (useful when it is difficult and costly to develop a complete list of the population members).

 The high cost of obtaining data has some companies looking for data on the internet.
 On the internet a common sampling method is **non-probability sampling** where participants are chosen or choose themselves so that the chance of being selected is not known.

+**Simple Random Sampling** is when each population element has an equal chance of being selected into the sample.
+Sample drawing using random number table/generator.

+**Systematic Sampling** is when an element of the population is selected at the beginning with a random start, and following the sampling skip interval selects every kth element.

+**Stratified Sampling** is when we divide into subpopulations or strata and use simple random sampling on each stratum.
+Results may be weighted or combined.

+**Cluster Random Sampling**
+- Sometimes stratifying isn't practical and simple random sampling is difficult
+- Splitting the population into similar parts or clusters can make sampling more practical
+- Each cluster should be a miniature version of the entire population
+- Then we could select one or a few clusters at random and select a simple random sample from each chosen cluster
+- If each cluster fairly represents the full population, cluster random sampling will give us an unbiased sample

+This is useful when it is **difficult and costly** to develop a complete list of the population members.

+**Non-Probability Sampling**
+- The high cost of obtaining data has companies looking to data on the internet.
+- Non-probability sampling: participants are chosen or choose themselves so that the chance of being selected is not know.
+- **No one has figured out how to select a representative sample of internet users that reflects a global population.**

 ### Sampling Bias Example Experiments